amckenna41/DCBLSTM_PSP/psp/README.md

 Directory folders
 -----------------

-* `/models` - python scripts for main and auxiliary models used in project.
+* `/models` - python scripts for main models used in project.
+* `/models/auxillary_models` - python scripts for auxiliary models used in project.